-Many users reached to us, reporting issues with the iCloud client on Windows 10.
-Namely, many of them can’t get it installed on Windows 10 PCs after multiple tries and with different client versions.
+Many users contacted us, reporting that the iCloud for Windows did not install correctly on Windows 10.
+They can’t install it even after multiple tries and with different client versions.

-The iCloud for Windows software enables you to sync Apple’s cloud storage with your Windows desktop or laptop.
-This is certainly handy software for sharing documents, photos, videos, and calendars across multiple devices.
+The iCloud for Windows software lets you sync Apple’s cloud storage with your Windows desktop or laptop.
+This is undoubtedly handy software for sharing documents, photos, videos, and calendars across multiple devices.